Compare Home Loan Interest Rates From 5.94%

 It’s important to consider the LVR before you get the ball rolling on any home loan applications, as it can have a significant effect on the outcome of your efforts to get a home loan.

-An unfavourable LVR may see you charged a higher interest rate, or even tank your application entirely and be denied by the lender.
+An unfavourable LVR may see you charged a higher interest rate, or even sink your application entirely and result in a denial by the lender.

 What is refinancing?